hoangchristopher/HoneyBay2024/README.md

 <br>

 ## acknowledgment
-This project would not have been possible without the inspiration and collaboration from the Honey Bay team.
+This project would not have been possible without the inspiration and collaboration of the Honey Bay team.
 We would also like to extend our thanks to the following:

 <li> Meta Quest 3 and Unity: For enabling us to bring this project to life through immersive XR technology.</li>